-Manson, 77, who has skipped attendance of his parole hearings in recent years, was not present for Wednesday's review of his case by the state Board of Parole Hearings at Corcoran State Prison, where he is serving a life term.
+Manson, 77, who has declined to attend his parole hearings in recent years, was not present for Wednesday's review of his case by the state Board of Parole Hearings at Corcoran State Prison, where he is serving a life term.

 The state Corrections and Rehabilitation Department said Manson would next be eligible for parole in 15 years, when he would be about 92 years old.